da8y01/gh-blog1/_posts/2023-04-07-feynman-conferencias-computacion.md

 ![RPFLecturesComputation_Cap4][RPFLecturesComputation_Cap4]{: width="40%"}
 </div>

+Components can let us down chiefly in two ways.
+Firstly, they may contain faults: these can arise during manufacture and are obviously of extreme importance.

+What I want to focus on now is a second way in which an element can let us down.
+This is when it fails randomly, once in a while, perhaps because of the random Brownian motion of atoms or just irregular noise in a circuit.

+and the problem of unreliability was acute: with a million components one could expect a thousand of them to be acting up at anyone time!

+Indeed, until recently, the problem has ceased to be considered very serious.

+Any of these could mean that the message we receive differs from the one sent: this is the so-called "communication problem in the presence of noise".

+Now this isn't exactly the same situation as with memory - which is like sending a message through time rather than space - but you can see the similarities.

+We will start with a look at how we might go about detecting errors, an essential step before we can correct them.

+Clearly, all we have to work with is the message: calling up the sender for confirmation defeats the object!

+This is an example of coding a message; that is, amending its basic structure in some way to allow for the possibility of error correction (or, of course, for reasons of security).

+There are two main shortcomings of this procedure which we should address.
+Firstly, we might get an error in the parity bit!

+Secondly, at best the check only tells us whether an error exists - it does not tell us where that error might be.

+Actually, it is a kind of higher- dimensional generalization of the array method.

+For any given message, we can ask the question: "How many check bits do I need to not only spot a single error, but also to correct it?"
+One clever answer to this question was discovered by Hamming, whose basic idea was as follows.

+If the syndrome is zero, meaning all parity checks pass, there is no error; if it is non-zero, there is an error, and furthermore the value of the syndrome tells us the precise location of this error.

+Each such bit will be a parity check run over a subset of the bits in the full fifteen-bit message.

+We assign to each parity check a one if it fails and a zero if it passes, and arrange the resulting bits into a binary number, the syndrome.

+Let us look at the rightmost parity check, the far right digit of the syndrome.

+To get the second, look at the second digit from the right.

+we have narrowed the possible location choices.

+We first have to decide where to stick in our parity bits.
+There is nothing in what we have said so far that tells us whereabouts in the message these must go, and in fact we can put them anywhere.
+However, certain positions make the encoding easier than others, and we will use one of these.

+If we had chosen an apparently more straightforward option, such as placing them all at the left end of the string occupying positions 1 to 4, we would have had to deal with a set of simultaneous equations in a,b,c,d.
+The important feature of our choice is that the parity positions 1,2,4,8 each appear in only one subset, giving four independent equations.

+Note that the cost of these benefits is almost a 50% inefficiency - five check bits for an eleven bit message.
+As we pointed out earlier however, the inefficiency drops considerably as we increase the message length.
+For a one-thousand bit message, the inefficiency is a tiny one percent or so.

+We can use Poisson's Law to get a handle on the probabilities of multiple errors occurring when we send our batches.

+Now suppose we have no error detection or correction, so we are expending no cash on insurance.

+On average, we should only be able to send a thousand batches before this happens, which is pretty miserable.

+However, suppose we have our one percent gadget, with single error correction and double error detection.
+This system will take care of it itself for single errors, and only stop and let me know there is a problem if a double error occurs, once in every million or so batches.
+It will only fail with a triple error, which turns up in something like every six billion batches.
+Not a bad rate for a one percent investment!

+Issues of efficiency and reliability are understandably central in computer engineering.

+Spacecraft communications rely on a kind of voting technique, referred to as "majority logic decisions".

+How many copies you send depends on the expected error rate.

+This information is still stored on disks, but individual disks are simply not fast enough to handle the required influx and outflow of data.

+Every manufacturer would like to build the perfect disk, one that is error-free - sadly, this is impossible.

+The reason you do not usually notice this is that machines are designed to spot flaws and work around them:

+However, when a disk is working alongside many others in a parallel processing environment, the momentary hang up as one disk attends to a flaw can screw everything up.

+The flaws we are talking about here, in any case, are not really random: they are permanent, fixed on the disk, and hence will turn up in the same place whenever the disk is operating.

+The use of this Hamming coding method saved the whole idea of gang disks from going down the drain.

+any number will do, but it must be non-zero, or you'll get into trouble with what follows.

+Given this, says Shannon, if no limit is placed on the length of the batches Me, *the residual error rate can be made arbitrarily close to zero*.

+In practice, however, it might require a large batch size; and a lot of ingenuity.
+However, in his extraordinarily powerful theorem, Shannon has told us we can do it.
+Unfortunately, he hasn't told us how to do it.
+That's a different matter!

+This obviously makes sense.
+As the error rate drops, the upper limit on the efficiency increases, meaning that we need fewer codebits per data bit.

 ## <span id="Chap5">[5.
 Reversible Computation and the Thermodynamics of Computing | Computación reversible y la termodinámica de la computación](#Chap5)</span>